inlinevoid/HLDJConverter/README.md

 ![Screenshot](http://i.imgur.com/h77YRC9.png)

 #### Changelog
+###### v1.2
+- Added a null check for the output folder.
+- Fixed a crash when trying to convert Firefox .url files.
+- Replaced FFmpeg.exe with the 32-bit version

 ###### v1.1
 - Added more descriptive error messages for failed Youtube downloads.
 - Added support for dropping .url files and parsing out the Youtube links.